Temps and termites are on the rise. Schedule your free inspection today.

 • Use insect repellent on exposed skin whenever or wherever mosquitoes are likely to bite.
 The most effective repellents currently available contain the active ingredient DEET in concentrations up to about 35% (greater concentrations don’t offer better protection).

-• Wear light-colored, long-sleeved shirts and long-legged pants preferably treated with repellant as well.
+• Wear light-colored, long-sleeved shirts and long-legged pants, preferably treated with repellent.

-To fight back against disease-carrying mosquitoes, partner with Ehrlich Pest Control today.
-Give us a call at 888 984 0186.
+To fight back against disease-carrying mosquitoes, partner with Ehrlich today.
+Contact us or give us a call on 888-984-0186.

 Related posts